-When choosing your industrial shelving and pallet rack system, you’ll have to determine the parameters that you need regarding the frame to find the ideal solution for your facility.
+When choosing your industrial shelving and pallet rack system, determine the parameters you need regarding the frame to find the ideal solution for your facility.
 These include the following points.

 The second consideration must be the maximum height your forklifts or other material-handling equipment can access pallets.

 The depth of your pallet racking system will depend on the types of pallets that you need to store.
 Standard pallets are 48” deep and 40” wide.
-You’ll also need to account for the appropriate overhang needed.
-This should not exceed 3” on either side.
+You’ll also need to account for the required appropriate overhang.
+This distance should not exceed 3” on either side.

 Pallet Rack Shelving Solutions

-At Shelving + Rack Systems, Inc., we specialize in supplying a variety of different storage solutions for the home, warehouse, and factory.
-One of the most important storage systems for the warehouse is the pallet rack, which allows loading, storage, and retrieval of palletized inventory using material-handling equipment.
+At Shelving + Rack Systems, Inc., we specialize in supplying various storage solutions for your storage facility.
+One of the most essential storage systems for the warehouse is the pallet rack, which allows loading, storage, and retrieval of palletized inventory using material-handling equipment.